ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

                 This has the same steps as BP mapping only with MF.

 The cypher-shell integrates the mapped information and the new nodes.
-Next, the cypher-shell integrates with another cypher file the nodes of ReactionLikeEvent (reaction, polymerization, depolymerization, black box event, failed reaction).
-But only human ReactionLikeEvent and such have PubMed ids.
+Next, the cypher-shell integrates with another cypher file the nodes of ReactionLikeEvent (reaction, polymerization, depolymerization, black box event, failed reaction), Regulation and MolecularComplex.
+But only human and such have PubMed ids.

 The next program prepares the edges between ReactionLikeEvent and disease/pathway/ReactionLikeEvent/CC/BP.
                 First, generate the cypher file.